Semaj27/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-Project consists of how to create an Active Directory home lab Enviroment using Oracle Virual Box.
+Project consists of how to create an Active Directory home lab Environment using Oracle Virual Box.
 <br />